 In the digital age, effectively communicating your brand and reputation can be challenging, with so many different channels and so much competition.
-For law firms, this can be even more so in a sector where reputations can lag actual achievements.
+For law firms, this can be even more so in a sector where reputations can lag behind actual achievements.

 Award wins are a differentiator – helping reinforce or change perceptions and reassuring clients that they have chosen the right lawyer.
 Having an award or two in your back pocket and the publicity that comes with it is also helpful when trying to lure the brightest talents to your team.

-So what makes an awards entry stand out to the judges and how can you maximise ROI when you win?
-Our experts at MD Communications have some tips:
+So, what makes an awards entry stand out to the judges and how can you maximise ROI when you win?
+Take a look at our tips.

-Do your research – scoping and writing an award winner will take time and resource, so be objective about your chances of winning and strategic about the opportunities you go for.
+Do your research – scoping and writing a winning award will take time and resource, so be objective about your chances and strategic about the opportunities you go for.
 Read category guidelines carefully, check past winners and be realistic about how you rate against the competition.

 Be concise and relevant – once you’ve decided to go for it, make sure to stick to the brief.
 Make the judges’ job as easy as possible by presenting an informed, concise submission packed full of relevant facts and evidence.

-Avoid hot air – every law firm will think they’re the best at what they do.
-You won’t stand out with sentences like ‘We’re the best law firm at litigation in the UK’ – you need to prove it.
-Back up leading expertise and standout client service with statistics, examples of tangible improvements and benefits you’ve delivered to clients and other market leading qualities.
+Avoid hot air – every firm will think they’re the best at what they do.
+You won’t stand out with sentences like ‘We’re the best firm for litigation in the UK’ – you need to prove it.
+Back up leading expertise and standout client service with statistics and examples of tangible improvements and benefits you’ve delivered to clients, as well as other market leading qualities.

 Add some colour – don’t be drab – put yourself in the shoes of a judge who has trawled through 50 entries that day.
 Inject personality and passion into your writing.
 Be kind to the judges by cutting down those long paragraphs – highlight achievements in easy-to-read bullet points.
 Don’t veer off-course with long-winded discourse on areas that are not directly related to the award.

-If you want help to get your awards submissions to stand out, get in touch.
+If you want help getting your awards submissions to stand out, get in touch.